wrattler/wrattler-design/data-store/data-store.md

     * A multi-language computing environment for literate programming and reproducible research (2012) Eric Schulte, Dan Davison, Thomas Dye, Carsten Dominik

+- Edgar F Codd.
+“A relational model of data for large shared data banks”.
+Communications of the ACM 13.6 (1970), pp. 377–387.